toddaustin07/webrequestor/README.md

 ```
 Issue a command of **GET** or **POST** to the **partyvoice23922.webrequest** capability of the web requestor device, and specify an argument string containing the URL.

 A body can also be included in these argument strings.
-The characters **{{^}}** in the GET or POST command argument will serve as a delimiter between the request head and request body.
+The characters **{{^}}** in the GET or POST command argument will serve as a delimiter between the request URL and request body.

 Custom headers can be configured in the device Settings field labled 'Automation-generated Request Headers'.
 Follow the same format as that specified above for pre-configured requests (comma-delimited string of \<*headerkey*\>=\<*value*\> pairs).